 - MFS Allocation for Community Property States (8958)

-- The information from the tax return will pull to the taxpayer's column of the form.
+- The taxpayer's information from the tax return will pull to the taxpayer's column of the form.

-- Allocate half of the amount from each W-2 (or other community income and deductions) to the spouse.
+- For each line, enter the spouse's amounts as appropriate.
 The total column will reflect the total amount of all community items.

 NOTE: This is a guide on entering the MFS Allocation Record into the TaxSlayer Pro program.
 This is not intended as tax advice.